 Using Google as the first port of call to search for something is still popular with many of us.
 For example, If someone is looking for a Digital Marketing Agency or Website Design Agency in Mullingar there is a good chance that they will ask Google.

 I read on Gavin Duffy’s Twitter account about a year ago that he thinks that word of mouth is being replaced by Google.

 So many businesses use social media marketing as their main form of marketing, but the smart money is investing in SEO.
 Yes, SEO isn’t an expense it is, in my opinion, an investment.

 Search Engine Optimisation, which is getting your business to appear on the first page of Google, is essential for service-based industries.

 Hopefully, I have given you 1 or 2 ideas that you hadn’t thought about before.

-Online Marketing is a necessity to businesses that are serious about growing, but don’t just take my word for it.
+Online Marketing is a necessity for businesses that are serious about growing but don’t just take my word for it.
 Try this.

 If you know someone that has scaled up a business, ask them how they feel about marketing and see what they say.
 Then ask a small business owner that hasn’t grown for a number of years what they think of marketing and I bet you will get a totally different answer!